-We have presented an approach which stepwise instantiates a formal table model consisting of Physical, Structural, Functional and Semantic components.
+We have shown how our methodology stepwise instantiates the underlying table model which consists of Physical, Structural, Functional and Semantic components.
 The core steps of the methodology are (i) Cleaning and Normalization, (ii) Structure Detection, (iii) Building of the Functional Table Model (FTM) and (iv) Semantic Enriching of the FTM.
-We have further demonstrated and evaluated the successful automatic generation of frames from HTML tables.
+We demonstrated and evaluated the successful automatic generation of frames from HTML tables.
 Additionally, our experimental results show that from a conceptual point of view the system is getting appropriate names for frames in almost 75% of the cases and it is getting the totally identical name in more than 50% of the cases.
 These results are certainly very promising.